antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 ADO.NET improvements
 --------------------

 ADO .NET now supports the [Always Encrypted](https://msdn.microsoft.com/library/mt147923.aspx) feature available in SQL Server 2016.
 With Always Encrypted, SQL Server can perform operations on encrypted data, and best of all the encryption key resides with the application inside the customer’s trusted environment and not on the server.
 Always Encrypted secures customer data so DBAs do not have access to plain text data.
 Encryption and decryption of data happens transparently at the driver level, minimizing changes that have to be made to existing applications.
-You can learn more about this feature on the [SQL Securtity Blog](http://blogs.msdn.com/b/sqlsecurity/).
+You can learn more about this feature on the [SQL Security Blog](http://blogs.msdn.com/b/sqlsecurity/).

 Async
 -----